← Back to ResourcesBreed Guides

 Elbow dysplasia rate?

-About 17%, similar to hips.
+High by breed standards, on a similar order to hips (OFA breed statistics).
 Front-limb lameness between 4 and 10 months of age.
-Calgary arthroscopic surgery $3,000 to $6,000 per elbow.
+Diagnosis and surgical options sit with your vet and a Calgary specialty surgeon.
 Ethical breeders OFA elbow-screen parents alongside hip screening.

 Should I get a preventive gastropexy?

-Strongly consider it for any deep-chested giant breed including Berners.
-Calgary specialty cost $1,200 to $1,800 standalone, or $600 to $900 bundled with spay/neuter.
+Worth a conversation with your vet for any deep-chested giant breed including Berners.
+Calgary pricing varies by surgeon and whether it is bundled with spay or neuter; ask for a written estimate.
 It prevents the volvulus part of GDV, which is the part that kills.

 Von Willebrand disease?